easydiffusion/easydiffusion/README.md

 The [Troubleshooting wiki page](https://github.com/cmdr2/stable-diffusion-ui/wiki/Troubleshooting) contains some common errors and their solutions.
 Please check that, and if it doesn't work, feel free to ask on the [discord server](https://discord.com/invite/u9yhsFmEkB) or [file an issue](https://github.com/cmdr2/stable-diffusion-ui/issues).

 # What is this?
 Why no Docker?
 This version is a 1-click installer.
 You don't need WSL or Docker or anything beyond a working NVIDIA GPU with an updated driver.
 You don't need to use the command-line at all.
+Even if you don't have a compatible GPU, you can run it on your CPU (albeit very slowly).

 It'll download the necessary files from the original [Stable Diffusion](https://github.com/CompVis/stable-diffusion) git repository, and set it up.
 It'll then start the browser-based interface like before.